ZAR

 How do Game Drives Work on a Safari and Will You Spot The Big Five?

-Matthys van Aswegen
+Matthys Van Aswegen

-Author: Matthys van Aswegen - 24 June 2020
+Author: Matthys Van Aswegen

-Last Update: 30 January 2024
+Last Update: 6 May 2024

-Game drives are the highlight of any African safari.
+Game drives are the highlight of any safari.
 Let’s be honest, game drives can make or break your experience.
 Just close your eyes and imagine yourself on a game drive with the gentle wind blowing through your hair, the smell of nature surrounding you and the exciting feeling you get when your guide takes you offroad to get a better view of a wildlife sighting.
 There is just nothing like it!

 Are you planning a safari and confused as to how the game drives work?
 We’ve got you covered.
 We’ve curated some information that will give you a clear indication as to what you can expect.